jdunmire/HC05/README.md

 ----------

 `HC05`
     A class for controlling and communicating through an ITead Studio HC-05 Serial Port Module.
 This class inherits from the Stream class.

 ###Methods:
 The Stream class is extended with the following methods.

 `findBaud()`
     Determine HC-05 communications speed.
 Make this call in setup().

 `setBaud()`
     Specify the HC-05 communications speed.
-The speed is non-volatile so call this only when you the rate returned by findBaud() is not the one you require.
+The speed is non-volatile so call this only when the rate returned by findBaud() is not the one you require.

 `cmd()`
     Send a command to the module.
 The 'key' (cmdPin) pin is activated to put the module in command mode where 'AT' commands are recognized.

 `connected()`
     Returns true when a BT connection has been established.

 `write()`
     The write(), and print*(), methods block until there is a BT connection.

 Installation